Kellee Stewart: Career

 In 2016, Stewart was cast as Madonna Reed in NBC's supernatural drama Midnight Texas, based on the book series by Charlaine Harris.
 Stewart reprised her role in the drama premiering its second season in 2018.

 Stewart began her producing and writing career when she created a single camera comedy for 20th Century Fox Studios and FOX Broadcasting Network titled BBF (Black Best Friend).
 The comedy was based on her real life casting experiences and childhood relationships.
-BBF is co-created with Sebastian Jones, who also serves as an executive producer and head writer.
+BBF is co-created with Sebastian Jones, who executive produces along with Cedric The Entertainer.
 In addition to starring in BBF, Stewart serves as executive producer and co-writer of story.

 In 2017, Stewart was seen in a starring role in Lifetime network's movie Love By The 10th Date written and directed by Nzingah Stewart.

+Stewart wrote and produces the optioned television movie 29 Eggs based on her personal fertility story.
+She began publicly advocating for reproductive health and fertility in 2000.
+Stewart created and hosts “Warrior Wednesdays”, a live interactive Instagram weekly show focused on fertility.
+Stewart interviews patients and doctors for candid and revealing conversations.
+Stewart quickly became a sought after fertility advocate and has worked with Resolve - The National Infertility Association, as well as The American Society of Reproductive Medicine.
+In 2022 Stewart received Resolve's Night of Hope Award for Social Impact and excellence in advocacy.
+In 2023 Stewart partnered with Evite, the largest online invitation platform, to form Parenthood Journey - a new category of invitations focused on the infertility community at large and those on a journey to parenthood.

-Currently, Stewart is writing and developing content for various television and media outlets.
+Currently Stewart is writing and developing content for various television and media outlets.